StackmateNetwork/the-stackmate/ABOUT.md

 ## Script Signature Wallets

-stackmate supports 3 types of bitcoin scripts:
+stackmate supports the creation and complete management of 3 types of bitcoin scripts:

 1. Inheritance: 1/2 w/timelocked
 2. Escrow: 2/3 multisig
 3. Team: n/7 multisig

+### Script Recovery

+It is also possible to recover arbitraty scripts, as long as they are in the descriptor format.
+Additionally, to move funds out of such a wallet all the minimum private keys will need to be present - either within the descriptor or imported in addition to the descriptor.

 ## E2EE Comms